-CCLC offers a homeschooling option for K-6 students who do not participate in site-based instruction.
-Every twenty learning days, about once each month, the teacher and home schooling family meet to plan curriculum and evaluate completed work.
+CCLC may at times offer a home study option for K-5 students who do not participate in in-person classes and activities.
+At a prescribed interval (at minimum, every twenty learning days, or at least once each month), the teacher and home study family meet to plan curriculum and evaluate completed work.